|

 • Pour brine over peppers.
 Carefully pour the hot brine into the jar of sliced jalapeños, covering them.
 Cover and seal the jars, and allow them to cool at room temperature for at least 1 hour.

-• Seal and store in the fridge.
-Once the jars have cooled, place them in the fridge for storage.
+• Store in the fridge.
+Once the jars have cooled, place them in the refrigerator for storage.
 They should keep for several weeks unopened.
 Once you open them, try to consume them within 2-3 weeks.

 Tip: Make small batches so you can leave some unopened for longer – unopened pickled peppers last longer.

-Once you make your first homemade batch of jalapeño pickles, you’ll never go back.
-This crunchy treat goes well on almost anything and is one of my personal favorite ways to store jalapeno peppers.
+Once you make your first homemade batch of jalapeño pickles, you’ll be addicted.
+This crunchy treat goes well on almost anything and is one of my personal favorite ways to store jalapeño peppers.

 2. Make a Ferment

-If you have never heard of fermentation, it is the process that makes kimchi, sauerkraut, and miso possible.
-Most garden vegetables can be fermented, and jalapenos are a great candidate.
+If you have never heard of fermentation, it is the process that makes kimchi, sauerkraut, and miso paste possible.
+Most garden vegetables can be fermented, and jalapeños are a great candidate.

 Fermenting also preserves your produce by creating an acidic environment.
 This method is ancient and completely natural.
 At the most basic level, you’ll just need salt and your jalapeño peppers.